GlacialDrift/image-review-tool/README.md

 ## ImageReview App Download Instructions

-1. Download the latest release of the `zip` file on [github](https://github.com/GlacialDrift/image-review-tool/releases).
+1. Download the latest release of the `ImageReview.zip` file on [github](https://github.com/GlacialDrift/image-review-tool/releases).
 2. Extract the zip file to a known location
 3. Create a copy of the `config.example.ini` file
 4. Rename the copy to `config.ini`